MarshallJD1/Guild-Bank-Logger-WoW-MoP-5.5.0/README.md

 1. Log into WoW.
 2. Open the Guild Bank.
  - Open The Money Log/Tab1 Log
  - '/gbl scan' On each of the log pages.
+ - After all tabs scanned '/gbl export'
 3. Exit the game.
 4. Double-click `UpdateGBLExport.exe`.
 - Updates `GuildBankLogs.csv` with any new transactions.